upcbq/admin-api/README.md

-# Bible API
+# Admin API

-Api which returns one or multiple verses from the KJV version of the Bible.
+An api which allows administration of verse lists, organizations, divisions, etc for the quizzing app.